gpanders/slackbots/README.md

     docker start slackbots

-To destroy and remove the slackbots Docker image,
+To destroy and remove the slackbots Docker container,

     docker kill slackbots
     docker rm slackbots

+And to completely remove the local Docker image,

+    docker rmi ganders/slackbots

 ## Source

 If you want to make changes to the webapp, you can download the source and deploy locally to a Vagrant VM

     git clone git@github.com:gpanders/slackbots.git
+    cd slackbots
     npm install && bower install
     grunt